kanjialive/kanji-data-media/README.md

 Language Data
 ----
-A CSV file with all of the publically available language data used in _Kanji alive_.
-You should reference this file to match the 1235 kanji supported by _Kanji alive_ to the naming scheme used for their media files.
+CSV files with all of the publically available language data used in _Kanji alive_.
+You should reference these file to match the 1235 kanji and 247 japanese radicals supported by _Kanji alive_ to the naming schemes used for their media files.

 Due to copyright restrictions, the mnemonic hints shown in the ‘Detail View’ of the _Kanji alive_ web application as well as the organization of kanji into lessons/chapters by textbook publishers are not included.